"Knowledge is power."

 Acquiring Knowledge

 The Manipulator acquires knowledge to gain power over others.
-He learns to control, to manipulate, to maintain advantage.
 He withholds what he knows to keep others dependent.
-The Dummy refuses to acquire knowledge because learning is hard and failure is scary.
-The Mature Magician acquires knowledge to serve—himself, others, and the realm.
+The Dummy refuses to learn because it's hard and failure is scary.
+The Mature Magician acquires knowledge to serve himself, others, and the realm.

 Acquiring knowledge requires:

-Curiosity: The Magician follows his wonder.
-What fascinates him?
-What questions keep him up at night?
-He lets curiosity guide his learning.
+Curiosity: The Magician follows what grabs him.
+What keeps him reading past midnight?
+What questions won't leave him alone?
+He lets that pull guide his learning.

 Humility: He approaches every subject with beginner's mind.
 No matter how much he knows, there's more to learn.
 Every person can teach him something.

 Teaching: The best way to learn something is to teach it.
-The Magician shares his knowledge, which deepens his own understanding.
+The Magician shares what he knows, and his understanding deepens.

-Knowledge is not the same as wisdom.
+Knowledge is not wisdom.
 Knowledge is information; wisdom is knowing how to use it.
-The Magician acquires knowledge in service of wisdom, asking: How does this serve?
+The Magician acquires knowledge in service of wisdom.
+How does this serve?
 How can this help?